NAPABA Law Foundation Scholarship Frequently Asked Questions

 Yes.
 Letters of recommendation may be sent directly from the recommender or under separate cover from the applicant.
-However, all letters of recommendation must be received by Sept.
-5, 2016, for full consideration.
+However, all letters of recommendation should be received not later than 2 weeks after the scholarship deadline for full consideration.

 Can I submit a letter of recommendation that was written for law school admission or other purpose